seregazhuk/php-pinterest-bot/README.md

 ```

 Or you may skip login if you want.
 It is only required for such operations as likes, follows and making pins.
-You can get your current logged in status via *isLoggedIn* method:
+You can execGet your current logged in status via *isLoggedIn* method:

 ```php
 if($bot->auth->isLoggedIn()) {